 What is psoriasis?

 Psoriasis is a common, chronic disease in which the immune system plays a central role.
-The disease affects between 2-3% of the world's population.
+It affects 2–3% of the world's population.
 There is no cure, but it can be alleviated with treatment.
-Psoriasis is hereditary and is not contagious.
+Psoriasis is hereditary and not contagious.

 Psoriasis and its impact

-Psoriasis can affect the skin and also lead to psoriatic arthritis, which is a form of joint inflammation.
-The disease affects individuals regardless of age or gender.
+Psoriasis can affect the skin and can also lead to psoriatic arthritis, a form of joint inflammation.
+The disease can affect anyone, regardless of age or gender.

 A chronic inflammatory systemic disease

-In Sweden, approximately 250,000 to 300,000 people are estimated to have psoriasis, which makes it one of the most common public diseases.
-Despite the fact that many people have the disease, there is still a large knowledge gap, both among the general public and within healthcare.
+In Sweden, it is estimated that approximately 250,000–300,000 people have psoriasis, making it one of the most common diseases.
+Despite this, there is a large knowledge gap, both among the general public and within healthcare.
 Outdated beliefs, such as that psoriasis is only a skin condition or that it is contagious, are still common.

-For people with psoriasis, the disease means that the immune system does not work as it should.
-This can result in the immune system attacking its own tissue, which leads to inflammation.
+For those living with psoriasis, the disease means that the immune system is not working properly.
+The immune system attacks its own tissue, which leads to inflammation.

 Advances in research

-The research provides more and more insight into psoriasis as a systemic disease that can affect more organs than just the skin.
-Comorbidity is common, so it is important for both patients and caregivers to be aware of symptoms that may indicate other diseases, such as cardiovascular problems, gastrointestinal problems, type 2 diabetes and inflammatory eye diseases.
-Keeping track of blood pressure and weight and quitting smoking are important measures to prevent or alleviate certain co-morbidities.
+Research shows that psoriasis is a systemic disease that can affect more organs than the skin.
+Comorbidity is common, so it is important to be aware of symptoms that may indicate other diseases, such as cardiovascular problems, gastrointestinal problems, type 2 diabetes or inflammatory eye diseases.
+Keeping track of blood pressure and weight, and quitting smoking, can prevent some of these.

 Variations of psoriasis

-Psoriasis is relapsing, which means that the disease "flares up" in periods.
-The intensity and extent varies greatly between individuals.
-Some may have mild symptoms and be symptom-free for long periods, while others experience more severe and continuous symptoms.
-Psoriasis is characterized by severe new formation of skin cells, resulting in scaly, reddened, dry patches on the skin and scalp.
-Rashes can look different, and their extent can change over time, influenced by lifestyle and well-being.
+Psoriasis often has flare-ups, which means periods when the disease flares up.
+The intensity varies between individuals.
+Some may have mild symptoms and be symptom-free for a long time, while others have more continuous problems.
+The disease is characterized by a rapid formation of new skin cells, which leads to scaly, red and dry patches of skin.
+The rash can change over time and is affected by lifestyle and well-being.

 Causes of psoriasis